heimdallrj/x-in-a-nutshell/python.md

 Note: the course material contains much more information than what is covered in class, but will serve as a useful reference to the learner going forward.

 - An introduction to Python
-o     Introduction to Python
+-- Introduction to Python
-o     How to use IDLE to develop programs
+-- How to use IDLE to develop programs

 - How to write your first program o     Basic coding skills